openmina/openmina/testing.md

-Complex systems that handle important information such as blockchain networks must be thoroughly and continuously tested to ensure the highest degree of security, stability and performance.
+Complex systems that handle important information such as blockchain networks must be thoroughly and continuously tested to ensure the highest degree of security, stability, and performance.

 To achieve that, we need to develop a comprehensive testing framework capable of deploying a variety of tests.
 We’ve also created a front end for the testing framework so that other developers can run their own tests to fine-tune the solutions and products they create for the Mina ecosystem.